boky8/jlesscss/README.md

 ================

-Worth checking out is also https://github.com/marceloverdijk/lesscss-java which seems to be regularly updated but focuses on core compilation only.
-They are also using lessjs-rhino.js as oposed to classical less.js.
+* Worth checking out is also https://github.com/marceloverdijk/lesscss-java
+* Official org.less compiler, but the compiler will always create a temporary file and is not suitable for our use case of loading files through HTTP Servlet methods.